 Bcrypt provides outputs that look like this:

-Work factor must be at least 4.
-The bcrypt format allows up to 31, but Botan currently rejects all work factors greater than 18 since even that work factor requires roughly 30 seconds of computation on a fast machine.
+The bcrypt work factor must be at least 4 (though at this work factor bcrypt is not very secure).
+The bcrypt format allows up to 31, but Botan currently rejects all work factors greater than 18 since even that work factor requires roughly 15 seconds of computation on a fast machine.

 check_bcrypt(const std::string &password, const std::string &hash)¶